1.3. Binary Utility Differences¶

 }

-The tiarmclang compiler behavior with respect to functions that contain asm() statements is different from the armcl compiler.
+The tiarmclang compiler behavior with respect to functions that contain asm() statements is different from the TI ARM compiler.
 The tiarmclang compiler allows functions containing asm() statements to be considered for inlining where those functions are referenced.
 If a function contains an asm() statement that defines a symbol and is inlined multiple times in the same compilation unit, this can cause the tiarmclang compiler to emit a “symbol multiply defined” error diagnostic.

 Consider that the above definition of func_a is in the same compilation unit as another function, func_b: